 How we work together

-I know how tough a disordered relationship with food and movement can be — and how life-changing recovery is.
+I know how tough a disordered relationship with food and movement can be, and also how life-changing recovery is.
 That’s why I do this work.

 My approach